xiao0720/hackerrank/README.md

-# hackerrank
+# HackerRank
-My solutions to problems on HackerRank.
+My solutions to problems on HackerRank(hackerrank.com).